 Day1: Depart UK

-Day2: Arrive Adelaide and overnight
+Day2: Arrive Adelaide

 On arrival in Adelaide, Australia's capital, you transfer to a boutique hotel in the city centre to rest after the long journey.
 Many restaurants and bars are all within easy walking distance of the hotel.